MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 For the Arduino example ensure to add the library to your Arduino IDE or put the `mpuXX50.h` and `mpuXX50.cpp` in the same folder as your `*.ino`.

-For the Raspberry Pi you may need to run the following commands:
+For the Raspberry Pi you may need to run the following commands before using the `Makefile`.

 ```
 sudo apt-get install libi2c-dev